-- What could your current company change about your job, your team or their culture to keep you on their team?
+- What could your current company change about your job, your team or their culture to retain you?

 - What would motivate you to stay at our company for the next 5 years?

-- If you find yourself stuck doing repetitive work, how do you motivate yourself to continue and complete it?
+- If you find yourself stuck doing repetitive work, how do you motivate yourself to complete it?

-- Have you ever worked in a toxic or unmotivating setting?
-How do/did you motivate yourself to stay engaged and productive?
+- Have you ever worked in a toxic setting?
+How did you motivate yourself to stay engaged/productive?

-- Describe a time where there was a problem at work and you had to come up with a creative solution to resolve it.
+- Describe a time when there was a work issue and you had to craft a creative solution to resolve it.

 - Tell me about a time where you came up with a new way to solve a problem.

-- What’s something you find “cool” or innovative that you implemented at any of your previous companies?
+- What’s something ‘cool’ or ‘innovative’ you implemented at any of your previous companies?